epfl-ada/ada-welovepandas-webpage/Seasonality.md

   - EU and NA share similar contributing styles, but with variations in order and magnitude.
   - Wheat beers or Hybrids contribute more in EU than in NA.

-An important factor is missing: **The phase**.
 We don't yet see which contribution peaks in ABV at what time of the year!
 To present the final result of seasonality, we intend to summarize all findings in one plot.

 #### Peak Seasonality Plot